TV Tropes Needs Your Help

 - Duke Nukem 3D totally ignored this, hiding almost every weapon in almost every level at least once (ignoring the fact that the last four don't appear in the shareware portion that is).
 Most are in secret areas though.
 Notably, the devastator, which has the best DPS in the game, is located five feet from the starting position of the first level of episode three, and if you know where to look in the first level of episode one you can get two RPGs and an ammo pack before meeting your third enemy.

 - Command & Conquer: Renegade manages to both play it straight and subvert it.
 You start the game with just a supposedly weak pistol... which is silenced, has unlimited ammunition, and can take out almost all infantry you encounter with a single headshot, allowing you to save the other, limited ammo types for when you actually need them.
 If you're a good shot, it can be the most effective weapon until at least halfway through the game.
+Most of the Tiberium-based weapons are also patently useless despite their incredible power and relatively generous ammo, because except for the chemical sprayer they're all introduced at the same point mutants who are healed by exposure to Tiberium take over for most of the basic mooks.

 - Serious Sam - The Second Encounter avoids this trope too.
 Chainsaw, sniper rifle and flamethrower are some of the best weapons in the game, yet they're often the first three weapons you can find at the start of each chapter, found sooner than the double shotgun.
 The rocket launcher is also very often available in a secret area close to the start of each chapter.